 - The Foundation is supporting the Allegri Quartet’s 2015 recording of Alec Roth’s string quartets 2, 3 and 4, having raised all the required funding from a number of generous donors.

 - We are busy with some exciting plans to start recording and releasing music.
-Watch this space!
+More details here

 Commissions in progress include:

 - 12 Conversations with Thilo Heinzmann – a string quartet composed by 2015 Golden Globe winning and Oscar nominee composer Jóhann Jóhannsson, and inspired by conversations with Berlin based artist Thilo Heinzmann.
-London premiere planned for April 2016, Berlin premiere later in 2016.
+London premiere on 16 April 2016, Berlin premiere later in 2016.

 - A contemplation for cello and voice – an art and musical composition collaboration between artists Pinar&Viola and cellist/composer Hildur Guðnadóttir.
-Paris premiere planned for late 2015; Berlin and London premieres in 2016.
+The music will premiere in London on 16 April 2016, with Paris and Berlin performances later in 2016.

 - A suite of Preludes for Piano by composer Joseph Phibbs.
 London premiere planned for 2016.